NeKzor/autorender/README.md

 Convert any Portal 2 demo file into a video with: `/render <attachment>`

-[Invite the bot to your server!]

-[Invite the bot to your server!]: https://discord.com/oauth2/authorize?&client_id=1112876563881537607&scope=bot&permissions=3072

 ## Features

-- Render any demo On-Demand with a single command in a Discord server!
+- Render any demo On-Demand in a Discord server!
 - Render any workshop map.
 Powered by [mirror.nekz.me]
 - Works without being bound to `board.portal2.sr`
 - Render files directly in a web platform
-- Demo validation
-- Can easily be ported to other Source Engine games
 - Written in 100% TypeScript + Deno
 - Hosted inside Docker containers